7Block Labs

 • Circuits (domain-specific constraints)

-• SRS considerations: KZG schemes need a trusted setup (Powers of Tau).
-Manage SRS artifacts like any regulated dependency. (plonkbook.org)
+• SRS considerations: If you're using KZG schemes, remember they require a trusted setup known as Powers of Tau.
+Treat SRS artifacts like any other regulated dependency.
+More info can be found here.

 • zkVMs (general-purpose code in Rust/LLVM)